gordonguthrie/TheManual/docs/chapter2/how_sonic_pi_plays_built_in_synths.md

-# Chapter 2 - How Synths Are Currently Defined And Invoked
+# Chapter 2 - How synths are currently defined and invoked

 ## How Sonic Pi plays built-in synths